 September 17, 1915: “The local office of the Forest Service have completed the field work for the present season and will relieve the guards from duty.
 Lookout towers for fire detectives were built on Sherman, Bonaparte, Vulcan and First Thought mountains.”
 (The Republic News-Miner)

 June 1925: "Rangers Foote and Vincent constructed during April a 70 foot wooden tower on top of First Thot Mountain which overlooks the town of Orient.
-This we be the highest tower ever constructed on this Forest and was no easy job.
+This being the highest tower ever constructed on this Forest and was no easy job.
 The tower commands a wonderful view of the east portions of the Forest.
 The man who has been chosen to serve as lookout on this point, Walter Spaid, is accustomed to high climbing."
 (Six Twenty-Six)

 November 1925: "Ranger Foote and Hougland have enclosed the top of the 70 foot tower on First Thought Mountain.
-A hip roof was put on with and 18-inch deck left open until after the shingling were done.
+A hip roof was put on with an 18-inch deck left open until after the shingling were done.
 The sheeting and shingling were done from the inside using the open deck on the finish of the shingling and putting on the ridge boards.
 A water tight lid covers the open deck.
 This tower now stands 76 feet high, from ground to roof.
 L.L.
 Hougland" (Six Twenty-Six)